02 ARTISTS

 JAMES BURKE | ARTIST

-James Burke, born in 1981 in Paddington, London, is a renowned visual artist, creative director, and entrepreneur.
+James Burke (b.
+1981) in Paddington, London, is a renowned visual artist, creative director, and entrepreneur.
 He embarked on his artistic journey with six years of fine art training, culminating in a Master's degree from UAL Central Saint Martins in 2007.
 In 2008, he founded Acrylicize, a multidisciplinary creative studio that merges art and commerce to explore themes of identity and creativity.

 Beyond his individual artistic pursuits, Burke is also passionate about fostering a creative community.
 This vision led to the establishment of The Art House, a multifunctional space in both London and New York that hosts residencies, exhibitions, and events aimed at supporting artists and encouraging cross-disciplinary collaboration.